-By signing and accepting this award on behalf of the subrecipient, the authorized subrecipient official accepts all material requirements of the award, and specifically adopts, as if personally executed by the authorized subrecipient official, all assurances or certifications submitted by or on behalf of the subrecipient that relate to conduct during the period of performance.
+By signing and accepting this award on behalf of the subgrantee, the authorized subgrantee official accepts all material requirements of the award, and specifically adopts, as if personally executed by the authorized subgrantee official, all assurances or certifications submitted by or on behalf of the subgrantee that relate to conduct during the period of performance.

-Failure to comply with any one or more of these award requirements -- whether a condition set out in full below, a condition incorporated by reference below, or a certification or assurance related to conduct during the award period -- may result in the Office of Justice Programs ("OJP") or the Department of Criminal Justice Services (DCJS) taking appropriate action with respect to the recipient and the award.
+Failure to comply with any one or more of these award requirements -- whether a condition set out in full below, a condition incorporated by reference below, or an assurance or certification related to conduct during the award period -- may result in the Office of Justice Programs ("OJP") or the Department of Criminal Justice Services (DCJS) taking appropriate action with respect to the recipient and the award.
 Among other things, the OJP and DCJS may withhold award funds, disallow costs, or suspend or terminate the award.
 The Department of Justice ("DOJ"), including OJP, also may take other legal action as appropriate.